bburns/PyVoyager/README.md

 Testing
 ----------------------------------------

-Some test images are included in the `test/images` folder, and their correct bounding box values, where known, in `test/testfiles.csv`.
-You can run the tests on them with `cd test` and `python testCentering.py`.
+Some test images are included in the `test/images` folder, and their correct bounding box values, where known, in `test/testFiles.csv`.
+You can run the tests on them with `vg test`.
 The goal is to include some easy targets and lots of edge cases to test the centering routines.
-If you find a frame that doesn't center correctly you can put the original image into the images folder and add a record to testfiles.csv.
+If you find a frame that doesn't center correctly you can put the original image into the images folder and add a record to `testFiles.csv`.

 Issues